 The Broadway season has smothered more than a few glittering performers in shrouds of mediocre material, so it’s a real joy to find a gem of a performance shining in its proper setting, a gold-plated show.
-Donna Murphy knocks one out of the park in “Wonderful Town" with the first breath from her petite frame.
+Returning to a role that she triumphed in, all too briefly, three years ago, Donna Murphy knocks one out of the park in “Wonderful Town,” giving a performance of such sustained wit, buoyancy and charm that she seems to blow any dust off the pages of this 50-year-old musical with the first breath from her petite frame.

 It’s hard to believe so much time has passed since that spring 2000 staging at City Center’s Encores! series — the vibrance of Murphy’s performance still feels fresh in the memory.
 A second look confirms those recollections aren’t burnished by nostalgia: Murphy is, in fact, even sharper and funnier now, and her perf is the humming engine that drives this appealing, modestly scaled revival.

 The production is essentially a smartly tarted-up version of that concert staging, once again choreographed and directed by Kathleen Marshall.
 Rob Fisher, the musicals-in-concert series’ music director, is in his usual place upstage, surrounded by an orchestra that’s generous by Broadway’s current standards.
 It allows Don Walker’s original orchestrations of Leonard Bernstein’s music to shine anew.
 Cleverly conceived but minimal sets by John Lee Beatty, riffing on Encores’ traditional gilt-frame device, add dashes of period authenticity.
 Pouring on the colorful lighting accents, Peter Kaczorowski turns the stage into an urban kaleidoscope.